 The Everhart Museum of Natural History, Science and Art was founded in 1908 by Dr. Isaiah Fawkes Everhart.
 Dr. Everhart was a Scranton physician and businessman with a keen interest in natural history.
 After military service in the Civil War, Dr. Everhart conceived the idea of assembling a comprehensive collection of Pennsylvania’s native birds and animals.
 A skilled taxidermist, he started a collection of mounted specimens which soon expanded into one of the finest and largest collections in the United States.

-In honor of the Museum’s founder, a bronze statue of Dr. Everhart and Lake Everhart were dedicated on May 20, 1911.
-Dr. Everhart died just five days later on May 25th 1911.
+In honor of the Museum’s founder, a bronze statue of Dr. Everhart was dedicated on May 30, 1911.
+Dr. Everhart died just four days earlier on May 26th 1911.

 Comments are closed.